rselk/rselk.github.io/_posts/2017-03-07-underused-vim.md

 I was first introduced to Vim 11 years ago by a Computer Science professor I was working for.
 He told me after I learned vim, I would be hooked.
 He was correct.
 Below are a couple of features I feel are often underused or even unknown to many vim users.

-## Vim Autocompletion
+## Vim Completion

-Vim has very powerful autocompletion commands.
+Vim has very powerful completion commands.
 They are controlled with Ctrl-p which finds the previous match, and Ctrl-n which finds the next match.
 Vim can autocomplete many different things including lines and filepaths.

 ### Line Autocompletion